sethvan/seth_ql/README.md

    functions in the top-level directory´s _CMakeLists.txt_ file.

    To install first _cd_ into the folder where your chosen preset built the library.
-   For the release version it will be in _'build/debug-linux'_.
+   For the debug version it will be in _'build/debug-linux'_.
    `$ cd build/debug-linux                                                                  `

    Install using CMake install command.
 Default path for install on linux is _'/usr/local/'_,